 Procedure for Odd One Out ESL Warm-Up Game:

 2. Put students in pairs and they have to choose the odd word from each group and also write (or say) why they chose it.
 Example: Yellow-not a fruit.
+I don’t require full sentences for the explanation but just a word or two.

 4. I usually make a rule that I’ll only check each group once in order to prevent random guessing.

-Like this ESL Warm-Up Game?
+Do You Like this ESL Warm-Up Game?

 Do you like this ESL warm-up game?
 Then you’re going to LOVE this book: 39 ESL Warm-Ups for Teenagers and Adults.